Development vs. Progress?

 Whether you are for it or against it what we try to do is let our readers know of it.
 You can make up your own minds.
 You can call the city for more details and give them the 19-ZN-2014 application number.
 The amendment will go through a round of committee review before coming up to the full review and possibly on the a recommendation to the city council.
 If you choose to, you can send in a letter to the city and they will include it in the packet that is reviewed by the committee.
 Make sure to include the application number 19-ZN-2014.

 Know what is happening in your area.
-It DOES effect your real estate values one way or the other.
+It DOES effect your real estate values one way or the other, especially if you are figuring out how to sell your house fast.
 Pay attention to those sign posts that pop up on vacant land.
 Attend the committee meeting when they happen.
 Getting involved after is too late.
 If you can’t attend, maybe your HOA can send a representative and report back to your membership.

 Know this.
 Once our beautiful open desert is developed it is gone for good.
 Scottsdale is known for our open space.
 It is a huge draw for residents and visitors alike.
 Many have worked very hard over the years to maintain the little space left.
 Let’s keep it open.
 Scottsdale Development